 Skip an airbed if:

-Our best airbed picks begin with the Solaire, a model from Saatva that debuted in 2019.
-This model offers a more advanced design than many competing airbeds.
+The Saatva Solaire offers a more advanced design than many competing airbeds.
 The Solaire begins with a pillow-top cover padded with organic cotton, which gives the surface a very plush feel.
 The mattress also has comfort layers of gel memory foam and Talalay latex.
 The memory foam offers close body-contouring and pressure relief, while the latex – a naturally responsive material – provides great reinforcement and prevents you from sinking too deeply.

 The Solaire’s support core consists of two separate air chambers, each running lengthwise.
 These chambers can be adjusted to create a firmer or softer feel on either side, making the mattress ideal for couples whose comfort preferences differ.
 Depending on how much air is in the chamber, the feel of each side of the bed can range between soft (3) and firm (8).
 Even compared to other airbeds, this firmness range is very broad.

 Thanks to its breathable cover and latex layer, the Solaire offers excellent temperature neutrality.
 Enhanced support is another strong point.
 The latex layer is divided into five firmness zones, giving you extra reinforcement for the torso and hips and gentler cradling for the lighter areas of your body, such as the head and legs.
 You can select from the standard Solaire or the “Upper-Flex” model, which features a split top and is designed for use on an adjustable bed base.

 The Solaire is quite expensive even compared to other airbed models, but its high-quality design and strong performance make up for the steep sticker price.
-Saatva also offers free White Glove delivery to any customer in the contiguous U.S. The mattress comes with a 120-night sleep trial and a 25-year warranty.
+Saatva also offers free White Glove delivery to any customer in the contiguous U.S. The mattress comes with a 180-night sleep trial and a 25-year warranty.